-To understand the meaning of these results, it is worth taking a step back.
-Recall that our allocation of the shifted profits to source countries (Table 3) shows that 23% of the profits shifted globally are shifted out of the United States (by U.S. but also European, Chinese, etc. multinationals).
-By contrast, when allocating shifted profits to parent countries, 50% of global profit shifting appears to be done by U.S. multinationals (shifting profits out of the United States, but also Europe, China, etc.).
+our allocation of the shifted profits to source countries (Table 3) shows that 23% of the profits shifted globally are shifted out of the United States (by U.S. and non-U.S. multinationals).
+By contrast, when allocating shifted profits to parent countries, 50% of global profit shifting appears to be done by U.S. multinationals (shifting profits out of the United States and other countries).
 Figure 6 illustrates this imbalance.
-For the United States profit shifting appears to be a tax-avoidance strategy more than a tax revenue loss, while for other economies, it appears to be a revenue loss more than a tax-saving strategy.
+For the United States profit shifting appears to be a tax-avoidance strategy more than a tax revenue loss.
+For other economies, it appears to be a revenue loss more than a tax-saving strategy.
 Of course, a complete analysis would take into account heterogeneity within each country: not all economic actors gain or lose from profit shifting equally.

 Further, if we compare the profits shifted by U.S. multinationals to the profit made by these firms outside of the United States, our estimates imply that U.S. multinationals book 54% of their foreign profits in tax havens.
 The corresponding figure for other multinationals is 27%.
 A salient-and novel-pattern thus emerges from our analysis.
-Although multinationals from all countries shift profit-and all countries lose some tax revenues-US multinationals appear to shift twice as much profit (relative to the size of their earnings) as EU multinationals, while the European Union appear to lose twice as much profit (relative to GDP) as the United States.
+Although multinationals from all countries shift profit-and most countries lose some tax revenues-US multinationals appear to shift twice as much profit (relative to the size of their earnings) as EU multinationals, while the European Union appear to lose twice as much profit (relative to GDP) as the United States.
+The higher shifting intensity of U.S. multinationals can be explained by the specific provisions contained in the U.S. tax code before 2018 and by U.S. policies adopted in the mid-1990s that facilitated shifting from foreign high-tax countries to tax havens, known as check-the-box regulations; see, e.g., Wright and Zucman (2018) and Guvenen et al. (2021).